-Dr. Brian T. Binggeli Superintendent Brevard Public Schools Ms. Cyndi Van Meter Associate Superintendent, Division of Curriculum and Instruction, Equity Coordinator Mr. Robin L. Novelli, Director Office of High School Programs Ms. Pamela Treadwell Director ESE Administrative Support Services ADA/Section 504 Coordinator
+Dr. Brian T. Binggeli Superintendent Brevard Public Schools Ms. Cyndi Van Meter Associate Superintendent, Division of Curriculum and Instruction, Equity Coordinator Mr. Robin L. Novelli Director Office of High School Programs Ms. Pamela Treadwell

+Director

+ESE Administrative

+Support Services

+ADA/Section 504 Coordinator

-School Board of Brevard County 2700 Judge Fran Jamieson Way Viera, Florida 32940-6601 (321) 633-1000
+School Board of Brevard County 2700 Judge Fran Jamieson Way Melbourne, Florida 32940-6601 (321) 633-1000

-It is the policy of the School Board of Brevard County not to discriminate against employees or applicants for employment on the basis of race, color, religion, sex, national origin, participation and membership in professional or political organizations, marital status, age, or disability.
-Sexual harassment is a form of employee misconduct which undermines the integrity of the employment relationship, and is prohibited.
+It is the policy of the School Board of Brevard County not to discriminate against employees or applicants for employment on the basis of race, color, religion, sex, national origin, participation and membership in professional or political organizations, marital status, age, genetic information, or disability.
+Sexual harassment is a form of employee misconduct, which undermines the integrity of the employment relationship, and is prohibited.
 This policy shall apply to recruitment, employment, transfers, compensation, and other terms and conditions of employment.
+Employees or applicants should review Board Policy 3362 and/or 4362 - Anti-Harassment for further clarification.